Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Even with these safety nets in place, we still don’t recommend that you physically mail cash.
 Consider using a money order or a money transfer service instead.

-How to choose a transfer method
+How to choose the best transfer method?

 Deciding which method of how to send money to someone without a bank account can be tricky.
 To pick the transfer method that’s best for you and your recipient, consider.